natir/variantplaner/docs/usages.md

 done
 ```

 We iterate over all vcf, variants are store in `variants/{sample_name}.parquet`, genotype information are store in `variants/{sample_name}.parquet`.
-Only genotypes with a format value equal to `-f` parameter value are retained.
+Only genotypes with a format value equal to the `-f` parameter value are retained.

 /// details | gnu-parallel method
 ```bash